ballyalley-o/vieux-carre-support/README.md

 ![App Icon](/public/image/svg/vieux-carre-support.svg) &nbsp;

-## Vieux Carre Support
+## Vieux Carré Support

 ## Description
-**Vieux Carre Support** is a microfrontend to support Vieux Carre customer issues built with Next.js using Tailwind CSS as a styling framework, written in TypeScript.
-It is a support application in offering support to Vieux-Carre Customers.
+**Vieux Carré Support** is a microfrontend support application for Vieux Carré, built with Next.js using Tailwind CSS as a styling framework, written in TypeScript.
+It is designed to assist Vieux Carré customers by providing access to support-related features and services.
+The application is deployed independently and integrated into the main platform.